uol-eps-mech-idro/adc6click/README.md

 board that uses the AD7214-8 24 bit ADC.

 ## To Do
-1. Workout what the values from the data register mean and how to make them into something sensible.
+1. Work out what the values from the data register mean and how to make them into something sensible.

 ## DONE
 1. Read the ID register.